ME agenda: update on status of this site

 This site was created in June 2007 for ME patients, carers and advocates and provided information, resources and commentary on the political issues affecting the lives of UK Myalgic encephalomyelitis (ME) patients.

-In 2009, my primary advocacy focus shifted towards monitoring the development of DSM-5* (published May 2013) and ICD-11 (currently scheduled for presentation for World Health Assembly approval in 2018).
+In 2009, my primary advocacy focus shifted towards monitoring the development of DSM-5* (published May 2013) and ICD-11 (endorsed by the World Health Assembly in May 2019).

-In 2010, I created Dx Revision Watch (originally DSM-5 and ICD-11 Watch) specifically for monitoring the development of these two classification systems.
+In 2010, I created Dx Revision Watch (originally called DSM-5 and ICD-11 Watch) specifically for monitoring the development of both classification systems.

-ME agenda site will remain online for its post archives (Post Index to approximately 980 posts) and for occasional, important information relating specifically to DSM-5, ICD-11 and ICD-10-CM.
+ME agenda site will remain online for its post archives (Post Index to approximately 980 posts) and for occasional, important information relating specifically to ICD-11, DSM-5 and ICD-10-CM.

 I have a number of other WordPress.com sites: